yunakim219/CPSC357-Final/README.md

 https://drive.google.com/file/d/1OCGRF4wPLq3IoofH300FbXSsDEhSbgjK/view?usp=sharing

 ## About
 This project aims to build a Cafe Searching App using SwiftUI.
-Available features include Cafe lists by location, Trending Cafe lists, and User Profile with save places feature.
+It was intended for the users who want an app that focus on information about cafes.
+Available features include cafe lists by location, trending cafe lists, and user profile with save places feature.

 Attempted to follow design heuristics and iOS Human Guidelines by
 * keeping minimalistic and aesthetic visuals
-* using familiar functions and views
+* using familiar functions and views similar to other apps
 * using icons instead of text only
 * allowing user controls with saved place feature
 * allowing simple gestures like tapping
+* keeping similar styles throughout the app